 Features annotated lists of works in these four interrelated genres, and more resources.
 GLBT authors have created many classic genre works, from Dracula to Peter Pan to Conan the Barbarian to Woolf's Orlando.

-Discussion Group: The GLBT Genre Literature Discussion Group, founded in January 2000, has a monthly meeting focused on a GLBT-related work of Science Fiction, Fantasy, Horror or Suspense that members select.
-Because of logistical problems for some members attending in person, the group may move to online discussions beginning in early 2011.
+Discussion Group: The GLBT Genre Literature Discussion Group, founded in January 2000 and meeting each month for ten years, the group focused on a GLBT-related work of Science Fiction, Fantasy, Horror or Suspense that members selected.
+You can't keep a good group down, so we may move to online discussions at some point in the future.
 There would also be the possibility of occasional in-person meetings held in Manhattan, if the group so decides.
-Click here for more information about the GLBT Genre Group.
+Click here for more information.

 From Gilgamesh (2,000 BCE) to today, including fiction, non-fiction, poetry and drama written in Europe, North and South America, the Near East and more.